 - Standardization and industry bodies

 - Trusted service managers

 - Small-medium enterprises

 - Agent Networks

 Advantages (Consumers) of Mobile Payments vs Plastic Cards.

 Convenience: Mobile payment methods are more convenient than traditional payment methods in terms of portability.
 It eliminates the inconvenience of carrying multiple plastic cards in a physical wallet by enabling consumers to link m-Wallet to those accounts.
-These accounts could include credit, debit, prepaid cards, Banks as well as merchant cards that entitle the user for rewards or discounts.
-Finally, mobile wallet can be used for small-dollar transactions; they will eliminate the inconvenience to consumers of carrying coins and currency.
+These accounts could include credit, debit, and prepaid cards from banks as well as merchant cards that entitle the user to rewards or discounts.
+Finally, mobile wallets can be used for small-dollar transactions; they will eliminate the inconvenience to consumers of carrying coins and currency.

-Flexibility: M-Wallet can carry other payment methods, pay directly from a bank account through ACH.
-Loading on them-Wallet, consumers can choose a payment instrument that best fits a type of payment.
-Many consumers may want to fund their M-Wallet from a debit card account or directly from a bank account for every day, small-dollar purchases, or from a credit card account for occasional large dollar purchases.
-To maximize their rewards, some consumers also may want the option of paying with a merchant-card.
+Flexibility: M-Wallet can carry other payment methods and pay directly from a bank account through ACH.
+By loading their wallet, consumers can choose a payment instrument that best fits their type of payment.
+Many consumers may want to fund their M-Wallet from a debit card account, directly from a bank account for every-day small-dollar purchases, or from a credit card account for occasional large-dollar purchases.
+To maximize their rewards, some consumers may also want the option of paying with a merchant card.
 M-Wallet can make it easier for consumers to choose among these options at the point of sale.